Skip to Main Content

 Prague VFX facilities deliver frame-by-frame rotoscoping, wire removal, and paint cleanup, the precise preparatory work underpinning the compositing pipelines of houses such as UPP (Universal Production Partners).

 Here is how this works in practice.
 We set up rotoscoping and cleanup work in the Czech Republic with VFX facilities skilled in detailed frame-by-frame processing, managing shot turnover, quality reviews, and delivery schedules so footage arrives cleanly prepared for compositing or free of distracting production artefacts.
-Rotoscoping traces precise mattes around subjects for extraction; cleanup removes wires, rigs, tracking markers, and other artefacts visible in raw plates.
-Artists here work in Silhouette, Nuke, and Mocha Pro, choosing the tool to suit each shot — Silhouette for detailed shape work, Nuke for integration with the composite, Mocha for planar-tracking-helped roto.
+Rotoscoping traces precise mattes around subjects for extraction.
+Cleanup removes wires, rigs, tracking markers, and other artefacts visible in raw plates.
+Artists here work in Silhouette, Nuke, and Mocha Pro, choosing the tool to suit each shot.
+Silhouette for detailed shape work, Nuke for integration with the composite, Mocha for planar-tracking-helped roto.

 Here is the short of it.
 Motion blur is handled with care, matching blur direction and intensity to the source so roto edges stay invisible in the final composite, and difficult elements such as fine hair, fur, and semi-transparent edges are handled with core mattes, multi-channel keying help, and detailed hand work.
 Turnaround is rough from shot breakdowns, with teams scaled to meet delivery deadlines.

 Here is the breakdown.
-Rotoscoping and cleanup are the tight groundwork of every VFX shot.
+Rotoscoping and cleanup are the tight groundwork of each VFX shot.
 The Czech Republic has the infrastructure to deliver them at volume.
-Prague's VFX cluster, led by UPP (Universal Production Partners) — a major house with global feature and series credits — runs compositing pipelines that depend on clean roto and paint work, and the city supports a pool of artists practised in that detailed processing.
+Prague's VFX cluster, led by UPP (Universal Production Partners) — a major house with global feature and series credits — runs compositing pipelines that depend on clean roto and paint work, and the city supports a pool of artists used in that detailed processing.

 Here is what that looks like on the ground.
-The same post-prod base, built around Barrandov Studios, has finished global productions for decades, creating a steady flow of cleanup work: removing rigging from period and action shots, isolating elements for set extensions, and preparing plates for compositing.
+The same post-prod base, built around Barrandov Studios, has finished global shoots for decades, creating a steady flow of cleanup work: removing rigging from period and action shots, isolating elements for set extensions, and preparing plates for compositing.
 That steady demand keeps roto and paint artists here skilled across genres and shot types.
 Whether your project needs character roto with hair detail, wire removal on stunt plates, or large-volume cleanup ahead of a tricky composite, our team matches facilities to the precision and turnaround your VFX schedule needs.

 FAQ